-The attacker sends another email from susan.b.anthony@Acompany.com, with the original thread below the message to inspire additional credibility.
+- The attacker sends another email from susan.b.anthony@Acompany.com, with the original thread below the message to add additional credibility.

-The added danger in these types of VECs attacks is clear.
-Unlike the three weaknesses highlighted in the BECs section, VECs have an answer for each drawback:
+The added danger in vendor email compromise is clear.
+Unlike the three weaknesses of a Business Email Compromise attack, VEC attacks have an answer for each drawback:

-- An attacker no longer needs to initiate an attack, as he can merely insert himself (and his bank credentials) into a legitimate business transaction.
+VEC STRENGTH: The attacker no longer needs to initiate an attack, as they can merely insert themselves (and their bank credentials) into a legitimate business transaction.

-- An attacker has an edge because he gains additional knowledge of organizational best practices, standard operating procedures, writing styles, common apps and file types, social networks, and a timeline of when VIPs may be out of office.
-As a result, the victims of these attacks (in this case vendorB.com) usually don’t suspect anything nefarious because messages sent by the attacker so closely mirror what a normal employee would do or say.
+VEC STRENGTH: An attacker gains additional knowledge of a target organization’s best practices, standard operating procedures, writing styles, common apps, file types, social engineering, and a timeline of when VIPs may be out of office.
+As a result, the victims of these attacks usually don’t suspect anything nefarious because messages sent by the attacker so closely mirror what a typical employee would do or say.

-Lastly, because these VECs usually occur with third party vendors, the chances of a victim bumping into them in the office are infinitesimally low.
+VEC STRENGTH: Because VECs usually occur with third-party vendors, the chances of a victim bumping into them in person are extremely low.

 Traditional cybersecurity solutions fail to catch these new VEC attacks because:

-- Metadata anomalies by themselves are noisy.
-Detecting a suspicious login attempt or IP address are small signals by themselves that usually don’t warrant standalone enforcement policies.
+- Detecting a suspicious login attempt or IP address are small signals that usually don’t warrant standalone enforcement policies.

-- The detection of look-alike domains inside a protected organization is easy, whereas the detection of look-alike domains outside of the organization is much more difficult.
+- Detecting look-alike domains inside a protected organization is easy, whereas the detection of look-alike domains outside of the organization is much more difficult.

-- Finally, reading and analyzing the content and context of a real or fake email exchange is incredibly manual.
-Only an NLU platform trained on a large, accurately-labeled dataset that retrains constantly and easily classifies what’s important can automate this process.
-This latter requirement is no easy feat.
+Reading and analyzing the content and context of an email exchange is a manual process.
+Only an NLU platform trained on a large, accurately-labeled dataset can automate this process.
+Additionally, the platform would have to constantly retrain and easily classify what’s important, which is no easy feat.